zichongkao/selectstarsql/longtail.md

 <br>
 <a name="having"></a>
 ## The HAVING Block
 This next exercise illustrates that filtering via the `WHERE` block happens before grouping and aggregation.
-This is reflected in the order of syntax.
-After all, the `WHERE` block always precedes the `GROUP BY` block.
+This is reflected in the order of syntax since the `WHERE` block always precedes the `GROUP BY` block.

 <sql-exercise
   data-question="Count the number of inmates aged 50 or older that were executed in each county."